skbt/personal-resume/content/post/overfitting-and-underfitting-using-higher-order-linear-regression/index.md

 ###### b.
 Using root mean square error, find weights of polynomial regression for order is 0, 1, 3, 9

+**Gradient Descent** is an optimization algorithm which is commonly-used to train machine learning models and neural networks.
+It works by finding a local minimum of a differentiable function.
+It takes repeated steps in the opposite direction of the gradient (or approximate gradient) of the function at the current point. **Learning rate** is the size of the steps that are taken to reach the minimum.

 Root Mean Square Error (**RMSE**) is a metric that tells us the average distance between the predicted values from the model and the actual values in the dataset.

 <span style="color: #000000;"><strong>RMSE = </strong>√<span style="border-top: 1px solid black;">Σ(P<sub>i</sub> – O<sub>i</sub>)<sup>2</sup> / n</span></span>